seanconway/PeekIR/README.md

 ## Project Overview

+You're going to want to clone this repository on the Raspberry Pi 5 as well as the computer with mmWave installed onto it.
+Check out the software manual for mmWave studio setup tutorial.

 The system operates in the following sequence:
 1.  **Detection**: A camera (PiCamera) captures the scene.
 2.  **Identification**: YOLO (You Only Look Once) object detection identifies people in the frame.